CORONAVIRUS, SAFETY PRECAUTIONS & TESTING

-- During the Fall 2020 and Spring 2021 semesters, the Taunton and Attleboro Campus staff will continue to operate remotely; meaning they will not have physical access to the campuses.
+- During the Spring 2021 semester, the Taunton and Attleboro Campus staff will continue to operate remotely; meaning they will not have physical access to the campuses.

-- There will not be any face-to-face or hybrid classes at these locations during the Fall 2020 and Spring 2021 semesters and all services and staff will continue to meet the needs of our students remotely.
+- There will not be any face-to-face or hybrid classes at these locations during the Spring 2021 semesters and all services and staff will continue to meet the needs of our students remotely.

 - We are committed to going back to face-to-face classes at these locations once the pandemic subsides.

-Over the next several weeks and months, as our region stabilizes from the COVID-19 pandemic, Bristol Community College will slowly begin to bring students, faculty, and staff back to our physical locations.
+Over time, as our region stabilizes from the COVID-19 pandemic, Bristol Community College will slowly begin to bring students, faculty, and staff back to our physical locations.
 This document focuses mainly on how we can ensure a universally safe return for the Bristol community.
 Individual department needs shall be addressed by the department, with assistance from Human Resources if needed, using incorporated information from this document as a foundation.